Defects and Metric Anomalies in F\"oppl-von K\'arm\'an Surfaces: Dislocations in F o ppl-von K a rm a n plates

 We next consider various configurations of isolated edge dislocations whose defect line as well as the Burgers vector lie within the plate.
 We discuss three cases.
-In each of these we have taken $b=0.001$.
+In each of these we have taken $2b=0.001$.
 First, we look at an isolated straight edge dislocation with defect line along the Y$=1$ line and Burgers vector in the in-plane orthogonal direction.
-Therefore the only non-trivial dislocation density component is $\alpha^{12} = b\delta_L$ as introduced in the beginning of Section~\ref{isoldesl}, where $L$ is the Y$=1$ line.
+Therefore the only non-trivial dislocation density component is $\alpha^{12} = b\delta_L$, as introduced in the beginning of Section~\ref{isoldesl}, where $L$ is now the Y$=1$ line.
 The boundary value problem includes the governing equations \eqref{fvk-insurd1} and the boundary conditions \eqref{bc}.
 The results are given in Figure~\ref{edge2}.
 Both $\text{w}$ and its normal gradient are fixed to a vanishing value at the two ends of the defect line.
 This is required for the implementation of the Dirac concentration over the line.
 The plate deforms by folding about the dislocation line with slope linearly proportional to $b$.
 The value of the slope is independent of variations in $E$ and $D$.
-These features are in agreement with the classical solution \cite{eshelby79, nabarrokostlan78}.
-The stresses are small in magnitude and are concentrated close to where the defect line meets the plate edge.
+These features are in agreement with the classical solution~\cite{eshelby79, nabarrokostlan78}.
+The stress magnitudes are negligible.
 In the second case, we add (to the previous case) another in-plane straight edge dislocation whose defect line is along the X$=1$ line such that the dislocation is represented by the component $\alpha^{21} = - b \delta_{L'}$, where $L'$ stands for the X$=1$ line.
 The governing equations are now given as